ibericode/mc4wp-wpml/readme.txt

 == Description ==

-WPML - MailChimp is an add-on for [MailChimp for WordPress](https://wordpress.org/plugins/mailchimp-for-wp/) which allows you to easily map each site language to a different MailChimp list.
+WPML - MailChimp is an add-on for [MailChimp for WordPress](https://wordpress.org/plugins/mailchimp-for-wp/), adding the following features:

+- Subscribe to a different MailChimp list for each of your site's languages.
+- Set the subscriber's language based on the current site language.

+Please note that this plugin requires PHP 5.3 or higher.

 == Installation ==